 Use the Cloud Logging client library directly.
 If you use the

 AppEngineHandler, this approach achieves the same result as using the Python logging module, but changing from this library to a different logging framework could require significant updates to your code.

-With App Engine logging, the Logs Viewer assigns a severity level to request logs, and the severity level reflects the highest severity of any app log entry that is correlated with the request.
-For example, if a request results in your app emitting a warning log entry, the Logs Viewer will display a warning icon next to the request log entry.
+With App Engine logging, the Logs Explorer assigns a severity level to request logs, and the severity level reflects the highest severity of any app log entry that is correlated with the request.
+For example, if a request results in your app emitting a warning log entry, the Logs Explorer will display a warning icon next to the request log entry.
 When you expand the request entry, you see the warning log entry nested within the request entry.

 With Cloud Logging, the Log Viewer does not assign a severity level to request logs.
 When you expand a request entry, you'll see app entries nested within the request entry, and those app entries will show a severity icon.
 But the request entry itself does not show a severity icon and cannot be filtered by severity level.

 Enable the Cloud Logging API in the project that contains your app.

 Make sure your app has permission to write logs.